JorgeGabin/SIQSE/README.md

 # SIQSE

-**Beyond Top-k: Simulation-Based Interactive Evaluation for Query Suggestions**
+**Beyond Top-e: Simulation-Based Interactive Evaluation for Query Suggestions**

 A Python package for simulating user interaction in query suggestion selection using Large Language Models.